norawarschewski/type-west-2024/README.md

 ## Adding a project

-* Update `assets/js/students.js` with the student data (the name set in `slug` needs to be the same for the next two steps)
+* create a new project in the folder in `/typeface` and give it the name of the typeface (this will be the slug).
+This is most easily done by just copying one of the existing folders.
+The title needs to be manually edited in the `index.html`.
-* create a new project in the folder in `/typeface` and give it the name of the typeface
+* create a folder `assets/specimens` with the name of the typeface (slug).
+Put in the woff files and images without any subfolder.
-* create a folder assets/specimens with the name of the typeface
+* Update `assets/js/students.js` with the student data (the name set in `slug` needs to be the same as previously mentioned)
 * add the @fontface import to `_classfonts.scss` and reference all available styles of the typeface
 * add the main style of the typeface to `css/screen.min.css`

 ## Adding the graduation video
-Once the individual graduation videos are uploaded to vimeo, they can be easily added in the students.json by adding the URL to `"graduationVideo": "",` for each student.
+Once the individual graduation videos are uploaded to vimeo, they can be easily added in the `students.json` by adding the URL to `"graduationVideo": "",` for each student.

 ## Editing general information
 * `about.html` (thank you notes)